-The European Neutron Scattering Association (ENSA) is an affiliation of national neutron scattering societies and committees, which directly represent users.
-The overriding purposes of ENSA are to provide a platform for discussion and a focus for action in neutron scattering and related topics in Europe.
+The European Neutron Scattering Association (ENSA) is an affiliation of national neutron scattering societies and committees that directly represent users.
+ENSA provides a platform for discussion and a focus for action in neutron scattering and related topics in Europe.